 Saigon is Vietnam’s rising nightlife star, with sophisticated rooftop bars, pumping nightclubs, hidden speakeasies, and classic bia hois, all staying open until the rooster crows.
 This is the city to let it all go and really find your nightlife niche.

 If your budget’s tight and you want to hang with the youths, there are countless corners to sit down for some street beer, while those looking for a taste of the high life will much prefer a look across the urban skyline during the city’s many happy hour deals at rooftop bars.
 You can even time-travel and sip a gin and tonic in a colonial era hotel, or dance the night away in salsa clubs and techno raves.

 Wondering where to go?
 Ask your travel designer to include any of these top-rated bars and clubs to your Vietnam travel plans right away!

 Does a world cuisine exist that you can’t find in Ho Chi Minh City?
 Perhaps, but that won’t be for long.
 In most big cities, there are hundreds of new restaurants opening up (and closing down) each week.
 In Saigon, there are thousands.

-Although Saigon lacks the deliciously cheap street food culture of Hanoi, it more than makes up for it with its bourgeoning restaurant scene which attracts both local, internationally acclaimed, and celebrity chefs alike.
+Alongside the delicious and cheap street food culture, Ho Chi Minh City has a bourgeoning restaurant scene which attracts both local, internationally acclaimed, and celebrity chefs.